JamesYang007/autoppl/README.md

 After calling `mh`, the `1000` samples are placed into `samples.`

-In general, so long as the joint PDF is known, or equivalently and more commonly if the conditional PDFs are known, one can sample from the distribution.
+In general, so long as the joint PDF is known, or equivalently and more commonly if the conditional and prior PDFs are known, one can sample from the distribution.

-As another example, we may sample from such joint distribution:
+As another example, we may sample from a more complicated joint distribution:
 ```cpp
 std::array<double, 1000> theta1_samples;
 std::array<double, 1000> theta2_samples;